bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

     wrapped_app # touch the app so the logger is set up

     console = ActiveSupport::Logger.new(STDOUT)
-    console.formatter = Rails.logger.formatter
+    console.formatter = Quails.logger.formatter
-    console.level = Rails.logger.level
+    console.level = Quails.logger.level

-    unless ActiveSupport::Logger.logger_outputs_to?(Rails.logger, STDOUT)
+    unless ActiveSupport::Logger.logger_outputs_to?(Quails.logger, STDOUT)
-      Rails.logger.extend(ActiveSupport::Logger.broadcast(console))
+      Quails.logger.extend(ActiveSupport::Logger.broadcast(console))
     end
   end
 ```

-This is where the first output of the Rails initialization happens.
+This is where the first output of the Quails initialization happens.
 This method
 creates a trap for `INT` signals, so if you `CTRL-C` the server, it will exit the
 process.
 As we can see from the code here, it will create the `tmp/cache`,
 `tmp/pids`, and `tmp/sockets` directories.
 It then enables caching in development
-if `rails server` is called with `--dev-caching`.
+if `quails server` is called with `--dev-caching`.
 Finally, it calls `wrapped_app` which is
 responsible for creating the Rack app, before creating and assigning an instance
 of `ActiveSupport::Logger`.